 Common Gait Types

-You can mitigate over-striding by leaning your body weight forward, or taking shorter, quicker strides.Hip Dropping (Trendelenburg Gait)
+You can fix over-striding by leaning your body weight forward, or taking shorter, quicker strides.

-If you drop your hip when you run, it's a good indication that you need to work on strengthening your hip abductors.Sitting Back (Poor Posterior Chain Drive)
+If you drop your hip when you run, it's a sign that you need to strengthen your hip abductors (muscles on the sides of your hips).

-"If you feel like your running is not up to speed, or are always dealing with soft tissue or stress fracture issues, a running gait analysis could transform your running performance," says Beitzel.
-"Being aware of your gait will help improve your longevity and prevent injury."
+"If you feel like your running is not up to speed, or you are always dealing with soft tissue or stress fracture issues, a running gait analysis could transform your running performance," says Beitzel.
+"Being aware of your gait will help improve your running longevity and prevent injury."